What is a default gateway?

 How to find the default gateway's IP address

-Thankfully, finding the default gateway address is a pretty simple process.
-If using Windows, just head to the Network and Sharing Center from the Control Panel, and choose either Change adapter options or Change adapter settings.
-Now, find the network you want to find the default gateway for.
-Double click on the connection, select "Details" from the pop up and you'll find the IPv4 Default Gateway in the list.
+Fortunately, the default gateway address is pretty easy to find.
+If your operating system of choice is Windows, simply head to the Control Panel and select the Network and Sharing Center.
+Depending on the version, click the Change adapter options or Change adapter settings.
+Next, locate the network you would like to find the default gateway for.
+When you spot it, double-click on it and choose "Details" from the pop up.
+There, you'll be able to read the IPv4 Default Gateway which will be somewhere on the list.

-On a Mac, head to System Preferences and choose Network, followed by the network you're using.
-Head to the TCP/IP tab and the IP address will be displayed as a series of numbers after Router.
+The process is even simpler for MacOS users: go to System Preferences and select Network, followed by the name of the network you're using.
+The IP address will be displayed in the TCP/IP tab as a series of numbers under 'Router'.